h43lb1t0/abs-audiobook-recommender/docs/RECOMMENDATION_ALGO.md

 On top of semantic similarity, the system applies explicit boosts for metadata matches:
 -   **Top Genres**: +10 points if the book matches one of the user's top 5 most-read genres.
 -   **Top Authors**: +15 points if the book matches one of the user's top 5 most-read authors.
+-   **Top Narrators**: +5 points if the book matches one of the user's top 5 most-read narrators.

 ## 4. Collaborative Filtering